Charles P. Converse: Kings River Lumber Company

 In the late 1860s, Charles P. Converse claimed a large area of land in the mountains south of the King's River, which became known as Converse Basin.
 He planned to log the giant sequoia trees there by floating them down the river to a sawmill he planned to build in the San Joaquin Valley.
 He attracted the interest of investors and formed the Kings River Lumber Company in 1876.
 His involvement was short-lived.
 An economic recession stalled the venture and Converse left the company.

 Later life

 After abandoning his land in Converse Basin, Charles P. Converse took a job as a railroad lobbyist.
 He later worked in the mining industry in Nevada and Utah.
 In his later years, he presented himself as a mining expert in San Francisco but struggled for work.
-As a 87-year-old man, he attempted to drown himself in San Francisco Bay but was saved by a passing boatman.
+As an 87-year-old man, he attempted to drown himself in San Francisco Bay but was saved by a passing boatman.
 He was successful in a later attempt.
-His body was found weighted with rocks.
+His body was found weighted with rocks.His great-granddaughter Bonnie Bannon was an actress in Hollywood films of the 1930s and 1940s.